Associate Professor | Head Geo-social Analytics Lab

 Dorian Arifi is a PhD student and holds a M.Sc. in Data Science from the University of Salzburg with a particular focus on Deep Learning and Database Management.
 Prior to that, he earned a B.Sc. in Economics from the LMU Munich, where he specialized in statistical analysis and behavioral economics.
 His research interests include the development of Artificial Intelligence models for geospatial data analysis and Natural Language Processing for social media analysis.

-Maximilian Ehrhart is studying digitalization, innovation and society at the University of Salzburg because he sees interdisciplinary approaches as promising for the future.
+Maximilian Ehrhart is currently enrolled in the bachelor program ‘Digitalization, Innovation and Society’ at the University of Salzburg because he sees interdisciplinary approaches as promising for the future.
 His main interests are in the field of Machine Learning and Data Science, which he wants to apply to solve Problems in daily life.

 Sruthi is a PhD student with a Bachelors degree in computer science and a Masters degree in geoinformatics from the University of Münster.
 Her research interests lie in the fields of machine artificial intelligence, spatial reasoning and spatial interaction.

 Nina McPartland is currently enrolled in the Data Science Master’s program at the University of Salzburg.
 She holds a Bachelor’s degree in Communication studies and completed several undergraduate courses in the field of Psychology.
 In the lab, she is supporting Human Sensing projects with the analysis of physiological sensor data and is also planning to write her Master’s thesis in the course of that assignment.